 Committed to exceptional care for our patients

 Maimonides is committed to providing our patients with the best care available.
 We want to make sure we provide you with the information you need to make your stay and experience at Maimonides as comfortable as possible.
-Speak with your doctor about any specific questions you may have about your hospital stay.
+If at any time you have questions or concerns about the quality of care that you or a family member is receiving or has received at our hospital, do not hesitate to speak with your nurse, the nursing supervisor, or your doctor.
+If you feel that your issue wasn’t resolved, please contact the Patient Relations Department at (718) 283-7212 with your complaints or concerns.
+You may call at any time during or after your stay.

 The Patient Relations Department works to ensure your safety and comfort.
 Our patient representatives educate you and your family about your rights and responsibilities, help you communicate with hospital staff, and handle care issues such as advance directives.
 Most patient representatives are bilingual or multilingual with fluency in Hebrew, Yiddish, Urdu, Spanish, Italian, German, Chinese, Arabic, Greek, or Russian.
 Our patient representatives are available in the emergency room 24/7 and on inpatient units from 8 a.m. – 12 a.m., 7 days a week.
 You can reach the Patient Relations Department at (718) 283-7212.